eikowagenknecht/webhost_backup/README.md

 - Ensure that the target directory is relative to the root of the webspace and does not contain any other files, as old files will be deleted to meet the quota.
 - Customize the settings under the "START EDITING HERE" section according to your needs.

-For a detailled walkthrough on how to use this see https://eikowagenknecht.de/posts/all-in-one-backup-script-for-all-inkl/
+For a detailed walkthrough on how to use this see https://eikowagenknecht.de/posts/all-in-one-backup-script-for-all-inkl/

 # License
-No proper licensing chosen yet.
-So far: Mainly you can do with this whatever you want.
-This explicitly includes
-- Using the script to backup your private or commercial site.
-- Modifying the script and sharing the modified version.
-In this case the original author (me) must be named and a link to either this github repository or the blog entry included in the source (e.g. in the backup.php file).

-Commercial redistribution is not allowed.
-If you want to make money using this, contact me first and we can talk about the details.
+MIT

 # Disclaimer

 I take no responsibility in any way for damage done by using this script.
 Please act responsibly and make sure that your backups work the way you expect them to.